timetraveller-123/tp/docs/UserGuide.md

 ## Quick start

 1. Ensure you have Java `11` or above installed in your Computer.
+   * Run `java --version` in your command terminal to see the java version.

 2. Download the latest `PharmHub.jar` from [here](https://github.com/AY2324S1-CS2103T-W08-4/tp/releases).